 - [Kp is the scaling factor due to overlapping between EMW and SMTC, measurement gap, or SSB/CSI-RS configured for RLM/BFD/CBD/L1-RSRP measurement.
-Kp =1 if EMW is fully non-overlapped with SMTC, SSB/CSI-RS configured for RLM, BFD, CBD or L1-RSRP measurement and measurement gap.
+Kp =1 if if the measurement is performed outside measurement gaps or if EMW is fully non-overlapped with SMTC, SSB/CSI-RS configured for RLM, BFD, CBD or L1-RSRP measurement and measurement gap.
 Otherwise, Kp = Ntotal / Navailable, where Navailable and Ntotal are calculated as follows:

 - For a window W of duration max(EMW period, SMTC period, MGRP, TSSB, TCSI-RS), where SMTC period follows smtc1 if high layer in TS 38.331 [2] signaling of smtc2 is not present on the same carrier frequency.
 Otherwise, SMTC period follows smtc2, TSSB/TCSI-RS is the periodicity of SSB/CSI-RS configured for RLM/BFD/CBD/L1-RSRP measurement on the same carrier frequency, and starting from the beginning of any SMTC occasion.